SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 When you or a creature within 30 feet of you takes acid, cold, fire, lightning, or thunder damage, you can use your reaction to grant resistance to the creature against that instance of the damage.

+### Level 8

+* Divine Strike

+You gain the ability to infuse your weapon strikes with divine energy.
+Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra random 1d8 cold damage to the target.
+When you reach 14th level, the extra damage increases to 2d8.

 ### Level 10

 * Divine Intervention